-SSTIs affect more than 22,500 Soldiers per year, which costs the government more than \$12 million per year.30 Deployed forces consistently operate at a 4.6-percent degradation due to SSTIs, while separating many "Soldiers for Life" with degraded quality of health.
-The Army hemorrhages 157,939 limited-duty days per year, along with other unquantifiable training and schoolhouse costs attributed to SSTIs.
+Skin and soft tissue infections affect more than 22,500 Soldiers per year, which costs the government well over \$12 million per year.
+Deployed forces consistently operate at a 4.6-percent degradation due to SSTIs while separating numerous "Soldiers for Life" with degraded quality of health.
+The Army hemorrhages 157,939 limited duty days per year along with other unquantifiable training and schoolhouse costs attributed to SSTIs.

-The CSA's No. 1 priority is the Soldier, as mentioned previously.
-This article has identified SSTIs as an often unaddressed, expensive and preventable risk to his No. 1 priority.
-There are only three reasons to overlook the threat that SSTIs pose in risk management: ignorance, apathy or negligence.
-(If the reader made it this far in the article, then ignorance is no longer an option.)

-Field hygiene is where leaders, training, readiness and caring for Soldiers intersect.
-In a training environment, caring leaders set and enforce standards, which builds and maintains readiness and keeps our Soldiers safe.
+GEN McConville's #1 priority is the Soldier.
+This article has identified SSTIs as an often unaddressed, expensive, and preventable risk to his #1 priority.
+There are only three reasons to overlook the threat that SSTIs pose in risk management: ignorance, apathy, or negligence.
+If readers made it this far in the article, then ignorance is no longer an option.
+Field hygiene is where leaders, training, readiness, and caring for Soldiers intersect.
+In a training environment, caring leaders set and enforce standards that build and maintain readiness and keep our Soldiers safe.
 Maneuver leaders owe their Soldiers hospital-free training exercises.